Second Crusade: Aftermath

-The crusaders were victorious in the west, where they conquered several territories, including Lisbon, which would later became the capital of Portugal and thus the Portuguese Empire.
+The Crusaders were victorious in the west, where they conquered several territories, including Lisbon, which would later become the capital of Portugal and thus the Portuguese Empire.
 In the east, each of the Christian forces felt betrayed by the other.
-A new plan was made to attack Ascalon and Conrad took his troops there, but no further help arrived, due to the lack of trust that had resulted from the failed siege.
-This mutual distrust would linger for a generation due to the defeat, to the ruin of the Christian kingdoms in the Holy Land.
+A plan was made to attack Ascalon, and Conrad took his troops there, but no further help arrived, due to the lack of trust that had resulted from the failed siege.
+This mutual distrust would linger for a generation, to the ruin of the Christian kingdoms in the Holy Land.
 After quitting Ascalon, Conrad returned to Constantinople to further his alliance with Manuel.
 Louis remained behind in Jerusalem until 1149.
-The discord also extended to the marriage of Louis and Eleanor, which had been falling apart during the course of the Crusade.
+The discord also extended to the marriage of Louis and Eleanor, which had been falling apart during the course of the crusade.
 In April 1149, Louis and Eleanor, who were barely on speaking terms by this time, pointedly boarded separate ships to take them back to France.

 Back in Europe, Bernard of Clairvaux was humiliated by the defeat.
-Bernard considered it his duty to send an apology to the Pope and it is inserted in the second part of his Book of Consideration.
-There, he explains how the sins of the crusaders were the cause of their misfortune and failures.
+Bernard considered it his duty to send an apology to the pope, and it is inserted in the second part of his Book of Consideration.
+There, he explains how the sins of the Crusaders were the cause of their misfortune and failures.
 When his attempt to call a new crusade failed, he tried to disassociate himself from the fiasco of the Second Crusade altogether.
-He would die in 1153.

 The cultural impact of the Second Crusade was even greater in France, with many troubadours fascinated by the alleged affair between Eleanor and Raymond, which helped to feed the theme of courtly love.
-Unlike Conrad, the image of Louis was improved by the Crusade with many of the French seeing him as a suffering pilgrim king who quietly bore God's punishments.
+Unlike Conrad, the image of Louis was improved by the crusade with many of the French seeing him as a suffering pilgrim king who quietly bore God's punishments.